Our Team

 Ko Hoturoa te tangata.

-Ko Fred Williams Toku Ingoa.
+Ko Fred Williams toku ingoa.

 Ko ahau te Kaihautu o YCD.

-“Poipoia te kakano kia puawai. “ Nuture the seed and it will flourish.
+Nurture the seed and it will flourish.

 Tēnā koutou katoa, e whakawhetai ana mātou mō tō koutou whakawhānau ki te paetukutuku o YCD, ā, nā te whakawhetai ki a koutou kua tuku to koutou wā ki te pānui i ētahi kōrero mō mātou.

-I’ve been working at YCD for 17 years, where I handle financial administration.
+I am Natalia, and I come from the Donbas region.
+I’ve been working at YCD for 20 years, where I handle financial administration.

 In my role, I manage financial matters and make sure things run smoothly.
 I enjoy being a part of this community and I’m proud to contribute to the YCD’s mission to help young people on their journey.